 - Track and review your progress.

-Here’s the good news: if you want to learn about matching gifts you will have no issue doing so with the countless resources online.
+Here’s the good news: if you want to learn about matching gifts, you will have no issue doing so with the countless resources online.

 The topic of matching gifts isn’t incredibly intimidating once you take the time to develop a better understanding of the process.
 Reaching an effective level of working knowledge is certainly possible.

 Begin like you would with any subject by reading what you can.
 Try to build a strong foundation of knowledge, so that when you implement your program you’ll be set to handle obstacles as they arise.

-Having a keen sense of matching gifts and what goes into obtaining them will be crucial in planning your program and standardizing your processes.
+Having a keen sense of matching gifts and what goes into obtaining it is crucial in planning your program and standardizing your processes.

-Learning, for instance, the matching gift guidelines for the three biggest companies in your area would help your team target donors from those companies.
-Chances are, some of your preexisting donors work at one of those three.
-Play the odds when picking and choosing when to research specifically and when to stay general.
+For instance, learning the matching gift guidelines for the three biggest companies in your area can help your team target donors from those companies.
+Chances are, some of your current donors work at one of those three.

-Your nonprofit will be better served hiring a matching gift coordinator than it would be having your whole staff know just a few facts about matching gifts.
-The coordinator is the expert, and the rest of your employees should know enough to field the questions that they can and pass along the rest.
+Your nonprofit will be more prepared after hiring a matching gift specialist than it would be having your whole staff know just a few basic facts about matching gifts.
+The coordinator is the expert, but the rest of your employees should know enough to field the questions that they can and pass along the rest as needed.

-The coordinator is the designated point-person for all matching gift queries and problems, as well as the staffer in charge of seeing the donations through until the end.
+The specialist is the designated point-person for all matching gift queries and problems, as well as the staff member in charge of seeing the donations through until the end.

 Your coordinator will be able to keep your various departments in the loop about what’s going on and need-to-know information.

-All staff should be promoting matching gifts when relevant, but the matching gift coordinator will be the coach leading your team to victory.
+All staff members should be promoting matching gifts when relevant, but the matching gift coordinator is the coach leading your team to victory.

-If your organization wants advice when hiring a matching gift coordinator, why not consider hiring an executive search firm?
-The consultants can help you craft the perfect job description and lead you through the entire hiring process, ensuring that everything runs smoothly!
+If the matching gift specialist position is new territory for your organization, why not consider hiring an executive search firm?
+Consultants can help you craft the perfect job description and lead you through the entire hiring process, ensuring that everything runs smoothly!

-What if you don’t have the funds or employee base to designate a matching gifts coordinator?
+What if you don’t have the funds or employee base to designate a matching gift coordinator?

-Set aside some time and have a team do the research and put together matching gift materials including:
+Set aside some time and have designated team members do the research and put together matching gift materials including: